 Cons:Very heavy, Very large, Somewhat low quality for price.

 Full Review: Usually about $229.
 This is the best Evenflo convertible car seat available, and it has some truly great things going for it.
-We first got our hands on it for testing in late 2018, and were surprised by its versatility and features.
+We first got our hands on it for testing a few months ago, and were surprised by its versatility and features.
 Designed to compete with the Magellan and 4Ever, the EveryStage is truly designed for every stage of your child's life.
 It supports infants as small as 4 pounds with the included infant insert (making it a great car seat for premature babies), and goes all the way up to 120 pounds as a belt-positioning booster seat.
 As a rear-facing car seat, it supports from 4 to 50 pounds, making it one of the few car seats that can truly support a toddler in a rear-facing position past their 2nd birthday.
 The rear-facing height limit is 43", or when their is less than 1" below the handle.
 Then, when it transitions to front-facing (with harness), it supports kiddos from 22-65 pounds, or up to 50" tall.
 That should support you until your child is at least around 6-7 years old.
 Finally, it transitions to a belt-positioning booster car seat supporting kids from 44 to 57 pounds, or up to 57" tall.
 And to make that possible, you remove the 5-point harness and the headrest can adjust way up.

 Here are some of the things that make this best car seat really stand out.
 First, in rear-facing position, the seat reclines *way* back, making it a perfect car seat for parents worried about head-slump during naps.
 It does this by having a bit of a recline inside the seat itself, and using its recline system to pivot very far back.
 That was pretty impressive, and it also made it suitable for accommodating back-seats that have a bit more pitch, like in the Jeep Wrangler.
 Second, we loved the ratcheting LATCH system: one of the two lower LATCH attachments has an awesome ratchet tightening system, making it a breeze to get really confident with the car seat installation.
 It isn't just a marketing pitch, we thought it was really one of the best aspects of this car seat.
 Third, we liked that the cup holder liners were removable and dishwasher safe, though we wish they were harder to pop out (it's one of the first thing many of our test toddlers did with the seat!).
 Finally, we appreciated that Evenflo has entered this market of producing an all-in-one car seat with a 10 year longevity.